 We should also point out that…

-For all of these reason…
+For all of this reason…

-Medical condition that your American Wirehair may encounter is hypertrophic cardiomyopathy, or HCM.
+The American Wirehair is blessed with generally good health.
+Of course, health issues are always possible, just as in any cat.
+Most problems that will arise will be familiar to the American Shorthair since these breeds are so often bred together.
+The most common medical condition your American Wirehair may encounter is hypertrophic cardiomyopathy or HCM.
 This is a heart disease that is found in almost all breeds.
 Essentially, this disease causes the heart muscle to thicken.
-This leads to a less efficient heart and could even cause problem in other areas of the body.
-There is strong evidence that this is a genetic disease, so if you are buying from a breeder, always get a written health guarantee.
+This leads to a less efficient heart and could cause problems in other body areas.
+There is strong evidence that this is a genetic disease, so if you buy from a breeder, always get a written health guarantee.

 Another major problem…